cardanoz/constitution/constitution-2.2.txt

 ##### **GUARDRAILS**

-NETWORK-01 (x - \should\) No individual network parameter should change more than once per two epochs
+NETWORK-01 (x - "should") No individual network parameter should change more than once per two epochs

-NETWORK-02 (x - \should\) Only one network parameter should be changed per epoch unless they are directly correlated, e.g., per-transaction and per-block memory unit limits
+NETWORK-02 (x - "should") Only one network parameter should be changed per epoch unless they are directly correlated, e.g., per-transaction and per-block memory unit limits